Diffraction-limited system: Laser beams

+where $f$ is the focal length of the lens and $D$ is the beam diameter.

 Other waves

-The same equations apply to other wave-based sensors, such as radar and the human ear.

-As opposed to light waves (i.e., photons), massive particles have a different relationship between their quantum mechanical wavelength and their energy.
-This relationship indicates that the effective "de Broglie" wavelength is inversely proportional to the momentum of the particle.
-For example, an electron at an energy of 10 keV has a wavelength of 0.01 nm, allowing the electron microscope (SEM or TEM) to achieve high resolution images.
-Other massive particles such as helium, neon, and gallium ions have been used to produce images at resolutions beyond what can be attained with visible light.
-Such instruments provide nanometer scale imaging, analysis and fabrication capabilities at the expense of system complexity.
+The same principle applies to other wave-based sensors, such as radar and the human ear.
+It can also be generalized to massive particles with the de Broglie wavelength, inversely proportional to the particle momentum, serving as an effective wavelength.
+For example, an electron at an energy of 10 keV has a wavelength of about 0.01 nm, allowing the electron microscope (SEM or TEM) to achieve high resolution images.